-Recently, I made my Facebook page public, very public in effort to create exposure for my blog which I had just begun.
+Recently, I made my Facebook page public, very public in an effort to create exposure for my blog which I had just begun.
 Likewise, I dove head first into so many other forms of social media, my head began to spin.
 I’ve been able to network with success.
-I’m meeting other bloggers and small business owners, like minded individuals and other “creativepreneurs” … all of whom have something to share and wisdom for me to glean.
-Of course, I hope to spread my own goodness among the lot, but I’m still a rookie...and I HATED social media.
+I’m meeting other bloggers and small business owners, like-minded individuals and other “creativepreneurs” … all of whom have something to share and wisdom for me to glean.
+Of course, I hope to spread my own goodness among the lot, but I’m still a rookie…and I HATED social media.

 When I came out of hiding from Facebook, I had little to no restrictions on my privacy settings.
 I was open arms to anyone who wanted to follow my page and reap the goodness that I had to give.
 I did take a preventative measure first, however; I changed my relationship status to: “in a relationship” hoping to ward off randos who are looking for something I am not offering.
 Now, this wasn’t a lie.
 I am in a relationship, a happy one no less … I tagged my boyfriend in my relationship status, making it even more official, I guess.
 I felt so juvenile.
 I’d never tagged anyone as my significant other before; I was way off the radar there.
 But of course, I was proud to tag this one, still feeling juvenile, but with a proud, girly giggle behind my smile.